jrf-systems/powershell-ide/readme.md

 ## A PowerShell IDE and terminal for the browser

 This is a proof-of-concept PowerShell IDE/terminal for the browser, built with Node.js.
 Theoretically, if Powershell is installed on a Linux or macOS device, this app should work.
-This project can be used to demonstrate vulnerabilities and remote Powershell execution capabilities.
+It can be used to demonstrate vulnerabilities and remote Powershell execution capabilities.
 It should not be used for anything else.

 ![Powershell IDE screenshot 1](https://raw.githubusercontent.com/RussellWebSystems/powershell-ide/master/images/pside1.png "Powershell IDE editor with autocomplete")
 ![Powershell IDE screenshot 2](https://raw.githubusercontent.com/RussellWebSystems/powershell-ide/master/images/pside2.png "Powershell IDE script editor results")